CAUM Live evidence boundary

-CAUM sits beside AI agents and turns every run into a private-content-safe evidence receipt: structural health, loops, review boundaries, policy effectiveness, token exposure, and cost exposure without reading raw prompts, code, files, or customer payloads.
+This page explains the evidence boundary inside CAUM Live.
+CAUM sits beside AI agents and turns runs into private-content-safe receipts: structural health, loops, review boundaries, policy effectiveness, token exposure, and cost exposure without reading raw prompts, code, files, or customer payloads.

 Zero-content Observe-only No blocking No compliance certificate claim No guaranteed savings claim